Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Most SEO experts also tell you the same thing.

-In one of the Whiteboard Friday videos, Rank Fishkin, SEO expert told that Google doesn’t depend on just one metric as it considers all of the metrics (including organic CTR, dwell time, searcher intent etc) to rank a page in Google search results.
+In one of the Whiteboard Friday videos, Rank Fishkin, SEO expert told that Google doesn’t depend on just one metric as it considers all of the metrics (including organic CTR, searcher intent etc) to rank a page in Google search results.

 Have a look at it.